RyanSR71/waveform_uncertainty/docs/source/ppE/prior/match.rst

     strain array of the first gravitational wave
 data: numpy.ndarray
     strain array of the second gravitational wave
-PSDs: numpy.ndarray
-    array of power spectral densities to weight the waveforms
 duration: float
     time duration of the gravitational waves
+PSDs: numpy.ndarray, optional, (None)
+    array of power spectral densities to weight the waveforms

 Returns:
 --------